Karen Nyamu

-Karen Njeri Nyamu is a Kenyan politician from the United Democratic Alliance(UDA).
+Karen Njeri Nyamū is a Kenyan politician from the United Democratic Alliance(UDA).
 She is a nominated member of the Senate of Kenya.

 Early life and education

-Nyamu was born in the Eastlands area of Nairobi.
+Nyamū was born in the Eastlands area of Nairobi.
 She studied at Limuru Girls for secondary education.
-Nyamu graduated from the University of Nairobi with a Bachelors Degree in Law.
+Nyamū graduated from the University of Nairobi with a Bachelors Degree in Law.
 She then joined Kenya School of Law and studied a diploma in Law.
-She has a masters degree in International relations.
+She has a master's degree in International relations.

 Political career

-Nyamu is a politician and nominated Senator in Kenya.
-She is also an advocate and owns a law firm, Njeri Nyamu and Co.Advocates.
+Nyamū is a politician and nominated Senator in Kenya.
+She is also an advocate and owns a law firm, Njeri Nyamū and Co.Advocates.
 She vied for Nairobi Woman Representative in the 2017 general elections.

-On 14 February 2023, Nyamu was asked to leave the parliamentary chamber after wearing a sleeveless dress.
+On 14 February 2023, Nyamū was asked to leave the parliamentary chamber after wearing a sleeveless dress.

-On October 17, 2024, Senator Nyamu voted to impeach deputy president Rigathi Gachagua, calling for political maturity particularly in presidential candidates, placing the blame on president Ruto for picking Rigathi Gachagua.
-Nyamu also referenced a viral video of her dancing with the same deputy president as evidence that friendship is not a substitute for justice.
+On October 17, 2024, Senator Nyamū voted to impeach deputy president Rigathi Gachagua, calling for political maturity particularly in presidential candidates, placing the blame on president Ruto for picking Rigathi Gachagua.
+Nyamū also referenced a viral video of her dancing with the same deputy president as evidence that friendship is not a substitute for justice.

 Personal life

-Nyamu a single mother of three children.
+Nyamū a single mother of three children.